Cognitive Behavioral Therapy for Sexual Performance Anxiety: Does It Work?

 One study was done specifically for younger guys with ED (recent data says psychological ED is increasing in younger guys).
 The conclusion was that it's "a promising treatment choice in younger men suffering from ED."

 And it can even work online.
-A six week study of guys doing web-based CBT resulted in most guys having "significantly greater improvements with regard to erectile performance."
+A six-week study of guys doing web-based CBT resulted in most guys having "significantly greater improvements with regard to erectile performance."

 And in comparing it to Viagra-type drugs, two studies found CBT alone to be significantly superior to Viagra alone.